-Traffic surveys shall be undertaken as stated in Clause 3.7 of Annexure MRTS02.1 and according to the Part 3 Supplement of Queensland Manual of Uniform Traffic Control Devices Typical periods during which delays shall be recorded, include during full road closures and during all road closures which require detours off Site.
-Baseline traffic conditions prior to the commencement of Works shall be measured for comparison.
+Traffic surveys shall be undertaken as stated in Clause 3.7 of Annexure MRTS02.1 and according to the Queensland Manual of Uniform Traffic Control Devices Part 3: Traffic control for works on roads, typical periods during which delays shall be recorded, include during full road closures and during all road closures which require detours off site.
+Baseline traffic conditions prior to the commencement of works shall be measured for comparison.